DeNederlandscheBank/nifigator/docs/05_using a NifVector graph.md

 g.phrase_contexts("deal", topn=10)
 ```

-In some of these contexts 'deal' is a verb in the sense of 'to do business' and in other contexts 'deal' is a noun meaning an arrangement or an agreement.
+In some of these contexts 'deal' is a verb meaning to do business and in other contexts 'deal' is a noun meaning an arrangement or an agreement.
+The specific meaning can be derived from the context in which the phrase is used.

-You can take into account a specific context when calling the most_similar function.
+You can take into account a specific context when using the most_similar function in the following way:

 ```python
 g.most_similar(phrase="deal", context=("to", "with"), topcontexts=15, topphrases=15)